 The sculptures beneath the sea level is a project called ‘Nest’ of sculptor and underwater photographer Jason DeCaires Taylor.
-Placed to act as an artificial reef, the underwater sculptures at Gili Meno ensures that corals start growing on it, which results in many fish swimming around the sculptures.
-At the same time, it functions as a dive and photograph site which creates jobs for the locals on the Gili Islands.
+Placed to act as an artificial reef, the underwater sculptures at Gili Meno ensure that corals start growing on it.
+This resulted in many fish swimming around the sculptures.
+At the same time, it functions as a dive and photograph site that creates jobs for the locals on the Gili Islands.

 Jason placed multiple human-made reefs in the shallow waters around Gili Meno and other locations around the world.

 The expectations are that the sculptures will turn into a fully established reef with a lot of fish finding food.

 How to visit the underwater Sculptures at Gili Meno